fkyprianou/deved-platform/content/blog/en/toot-with-laravel-vonage-mastodon.md

 ![[Pasted image 20230308202202.png]]

-The only important thing here for our use case if that the Inbound URL matches the Laravel route we defined.
-The Status URL isn't important here as this is for deeper integrations that listen out for any changes, delivery failures and network issues.
+The only important thing here for our use case is that the Inbound URL matches the Laravel route we defined.
+The Status URL isn't important here as this is for deeper integrations that listen out for any changes, delivery failures, and network issues.

 ## Txt me!

-Everything is wired together: send an SMS with what you want to display in Mastodon, and watch our setup do it's thing!
+Everything is wired together: send an SMS with what you want to display in Mastodon, and watch our setup do its thing!

 ![[Pasted image 20230308204428.png]]